A December Visit to Anchorage, Alaska

 There’s another big holiday display in Anchorage.
-Rather than a snow topped mountain, this one is buried in an avalanche of icing.
+Rather than a snow-topped mountain, this one is buried in an avalanche of icing.
 Pastry Chef Joe Hickel spends countless hours building a whole gingerbread village in the lobby of the Hotel Captain Cook.
-Look closely and you’ll see that many of the building are dedicated to real people and businesses in Anchorage.
+Look closely and you’ll see that many of the buildings are dedicated to real people and businesses in Anchorage.

 They may not have made the cut for sleigh duty, however the Alaska Zoo and Alaska Wildlife Conservation Center are also home to some local reindeer, as well as moose, wolves, eagles and a whole bevy of Alaska animals.
 Pay a visit to learn about the incredible creatures that call Alaska home.
 The zoo even puts on a special holiday light display in the evening, Zoo Lights.

 The city’s brightly decorated tree stands in Town Square, with lights flipped on over the Thanksgiving weekend and shining all through the month of December.

 Of course, there’s more than one outdoor tree.
 Community groups head to Kincaid Park to decorate live trees around the Mize Loop for the local ski association’s annual Solstice Tree Tour.
 The Alaska Botanical Garden gets in on the bright season with their own light-filled tour.

 Winter Solstice in Anchorage

 Even on the shortest day of the year, Anchorage still sees around five and a half hours of daylight.
 Winter solstice is a time to celebrate the season, and also welcome the longer days ahead for the Northern Hemisphere.